 - Asana practices and sun salutations designed to explore each of the 8 Limbs and each Yama and Niyama

 - A dedicated Facebook group for discussion and community connection

-This course is an opportunity to strengthen the container of your being, and get clarity in your own heart about what practicing the 8 limbs of yoga means in your life.
+This virtual course is an opportunity to strengthen the container of your being, and get clarity in your own heart about what practicing the 8 limbs of yoga means in your life.

 The 12 week course will cover:

 - Overview of the Yamas

 - Morning form asana practice

 Weeks 1-5: The Yamas